TheAmadeus25/LaColorduino/README.md

 ******
 ## Twitch

 Now, you reach the more important part of this Smartwatch.
 It gets its information directly from **Twitch**, same like YouTube before.
 In the future I try to add a Watchface which shows if you are currently online/streaming.
-I'm pretty sure, it looks great on camera while streaming!
+I'm pretty sure, it looks great on camera while streaming! **[Library from witnessmenow aka Brian Lough found here](https://github.com/witnessmenow/arduino_twitch_api)**.

 ### Follower